Turning community need into action with The Scatter Joy Project

 Find what you need, fast—no guesswork required

-• Increased engagement with specific resource types, helping more people access the support they actually need
+• Increased engagement with specific resource types, helping more people access the support they actually need.

-• Reduced frustration for visitors, making the site feel approachable even on stressful days
+• Reduced frustration for visitors, making the site feel approachable even on stressful days.

 Impact